Advancing supply chain accountability through federal and state policy in the U.S., alongside coordinated efforts in allied countries.

 The Coalition for Responsible Lead Sourcing coordinates policy efforts across high-income countries to close that gap.

-Modeled on the conflict minerals framework of Dodd-Frank Section 1502, we pursue supply chain disclosure requirements that create the transparency incentives the market currently lacks.
+Modeled on the conflict minerals framework of Dodd-Frank Section 1502, we pursue supply chain disclosure requirements at both the federal and state level — creating the transparency incentives the market currently lacks.

 Coordinating with NGO partners, researchers, and policymakers across jurisdictions to build the political will necessary for meaningful change.